cheuklau/sre-interview-prep/google-sre/site_reliability_engineering.md

 Toil can cause career stagnation, low morale, create confusion, slow progress, sets precedent, promotes attrition and causes breach of faith.

 ## Chapter 6 - Monitoring Distributed Systems

+### Definitions

+- Monitoring: collecting, processing, aggregating, displaying real-time quantitative data about a system
+- White-box monitoring: metrics exposed by internals of system e.g., logs
+- Black-box monitoring: externally visible behavior as a user would see
+- Dashboard: app providing summary view of a system's core services
+- Alert: notification read by a human
+- Root cause: defect in software or human system causing a failure
+- Node and machine: single instance of a running kernel
+- Push: changing a server's running software

+### Why Monitor?

+- Analyze long-term trends
+- Compare over time or experiment groups
+- Alerting
+- Building dashboards
+- Conducting ad-hoc retrospective analysis

+### Setting Reasonable Expectations for Monitoring

+- Keep elements of monitoring system that direct to a pager simple and roobust.

+### Symptoms Versus Causes

+- Symptom: what is broken
+- Cause: why is it broken
+- Example:
+    * Symptom: Serving HTTP 500s or 404s
+    * Cause: Database servers are confusing connections

+### Black-Box Versus White-Box

+- Black-box is symptom-oriented and represents active problems.
+- White-box allows detection of imminent problems.

+### The Four Golden Signals

+1. Latency: time to service a request
+2. Traffic: demand on system
+3. Errors: explicit (500s), implicit (200s with wrong content) or by policy (slow 200s)
+4. Saturation: how full the system is

+### Worrying About Your Tail

+- To differentiate between slow average and slow tail, collect request couonts bucketed by latencies.

+### Choosing an Appropriate Resolution for Measurements

+- Different system aspects require different levels of granularity.
+- For example, CPU per second to capture spikes, but hard drive space every 1-2 minutes.

+### As Simple as Possible, No Simpler

+- Keep monitoring simple:
+1. Rules that catch real incidents should be as simple as possible
+2. Remove data collection, aggregation and alerting that is rarely used
+3. Remove signals in dashboards that are not used